glorialulu/TSNet/README.rst

 ---------

-A number of commercial softwares for transient simulation in water distribution systems are available in the market; however, he use of these softwares for research purposes is limited.
-The major restriction is due to the fact that the softwares are packed as black boxes and the source code is not visible, thus prohibiting any changes, including modification of existing and implementation of new elements in the source code.
+A number of commercial softwares for transient simulation in water distribution systems are available in the market; however, the use of these softwares for research purposes is restricted.
+The major restriction is due to the fact that the softwares are packed as black boxes, and the source code is not visible, thus prohibiting any changes, including modification of existing and implementation of new elements, in the source code.
 Therefore, the authors find it imperative to develop an open source package rendering easiness for interaction, modification, and extension.

 Features
 --------